umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor-tinymce/configuration.md

 ## Ignore User Start Nodes

-Some of the backoffice users might be restricted to a specific part of the content tree.
-When the "Ignore User Start Nodes" is checked, users can pick any piece of content, when adding internal links.
+Some backoffice users might be restricted to specific parts of the Content tree.
+When the "Ignore User Start Nodes" option is checked, users can pick any piece of content, when adding internal links.

 ## Image Upload Folder

-Images added through the RTE is by default added to the root of the Media library.
+Images added through the RTE are by default added to the root of the Media library.

 Sometimes you might want to add the images to a specific folder.
 This folder can be configured using the "Image Upload Folder" setting.